russellvaughan/CV/README.md

 discovering new businesses and seeing if you are able to offer them solutions to help solve their problems.
 There are also no real shortcuts to finding new business, you really have to work hard and get out and find it.

 - I have brought numerous new major advertising clients on board notably the likes of GSK, Mars and Fiat.
-- I understand that the biggest jobs require a team effort and I was extremely proud to be part of team that took BT from a non spender to a multimillon pound advertiser.
+- Understanding that the biggest jobs require a team effort, I was extremely proud to be part of team that took BT from a non spender to a multimillon pound advertiser.
 - I was also part of a team that launched Dax, a new digital audio advertising network, in the UK.
 In its first year Dax acheived 75% market awareness and over £1m in advertising revenues.
 - Previously to my media work, I joined a startup recruitment company with 5 employess and $100,000 yearly revenues and in just over a year, we scaled that to a 20 person company with $1.4m in revenues.